RPYJCC2/Battleship-Game_Python-Flask-React.JS-CSS/README.md

 1. Node.js and npm: Make sure you have Node.js and npm installed.
 You can download and install them from https://nodejs.org/.
 2. Python: Make sure you have Python installed.
 You can download and install it from https://www.python.org/.
-3. Git: Make sure you have Git installed.
+3. Git: You should probably install Git.
 You can download and install it from https://git-scm.com/.

 Steps to Run the Project